How We Help

 CFIUS Risk Assessments

 National security in the CFIUS context is broad and not always apparent.
+For example, companies without a robust Office of Foreign Assets Control (OFAC) sanctions compliance program are often flagged as a security risk.
 Understanding the potential concerns of government regulators early in the deal process is essential.
 Our experts help identify challenges that might arise and develop strategies to help to neutralize those challenges.

 Investigative Due Diligence

 StoneTurn’s seasoned investigators perform essential due diligence on potential targets, investors and partners, within the framework of a national security review.

 Mitigated entities that handle classified information as part of their business are subject to the U.S. government’s industrial security program, administered by the Defense Security Service (DSS).
 Mitigation decisions by DSS will impact investments in ways that are not entirely intuitive.
 StoneTurn’s forensic accountants and data analytics professionals help senior leaders visualize the impact and possibilities for business success.

 While the Committee for Foreign Investment in the U.S. (CFIUS) ultimately approves most deals that are submitted to their review, this approval frequently requires the acquiring company to enter into a binding agreement with the government to mitigate the identified national security concerns.
 Mitigation terms can range from minor contractual commitments by a foreign parent to significant and detailed operational restrictions on the U.S. subsidiary.